Pinnacle55/singapore_ndvi/README.md

 ### Sentinelsat

+The API used for Sentinel 2 data is Sentinelsat.
+The documentation can be found [here]( https://sentinelsat.readthedocs.io/en/stable/).
+I personally like using Sentinelsat from the command line, but you can also run Sentinelsat from within a Python IDE.

+Before running Sentinelsat, ensure that you have provided your Copernicus Open Access hub username and ID as environment variables.
+Alternatively, you can include them in the command line call itself (see documentation for the appropriate flags).

+The command line syntax I used to collect my data is as follows:

+`sentinelsat -g singapore_boundary.geojson --sentinel 2 --cloud 5 -d`

+Sentinelsat uses a user-defined shape file in order to search for scenes of interest, indicated by the `-g` flag.
+In general, most shape file formats are allowed, but it is important to make sure that the shape file CRS is in EPSG:4326, as this is the CRS in which Sentinel 2 data is stored.
+In the command above, I have limited results to Sentinel 2 data as well as data in which there is less than 5% cloud cover.There are also other flags that you can include such as specific periods in which to search (for example, 1st January 2015 to 1st January 2016; see documentation).
+The `-d` flag indicates that you want Sentinelsat to download your data - this flag can be omitted, in which case Sentinelsat will generate a list of scene IDs that meet the requirements you have outlined.

+Sentinelsat data will be downloaded into the folder from which you are running the command line call.
+In some cases, the Sentinel data will be unavailable as it will be stored in LTA.
+You will need to wait until it becomes available which may take anywhere between a few hours and a few days.
+In cases where this delay is untenable, users may wish to use Landsat data instead.

+### Landsatxplore

 Note: landsatxplore has some compatibility issues with click - specifically, it needs click<8.0, but other geospatial programs require click 8.1.7.
 Best solution would be to run landsatxplore in a different environment.